What type of student are you?

 You are a first time college student if this is your first time attending any college.

-Concurrent enrollment is for students who wish to attend Cerritos College while being in grades K-10 or 11-12.
+Dual enrollment is for students who wish to attend Cerritos College while being in grades K-10 or 11-12.

 You are a transfer student if you have attended another college, but have never attended Cerritos College.